FusionAuth/fusionauth-site/resources/guide-to-user-data-security.md

 $ mv id_rsa.pub .ssh/authorized_keys
 $ chmod 600 .ssh/authorized_keys
 ```

+**NOTE:** The commands above change the permissions of the `.ssh` directory and the `authorized_keys` file so that only the ordinary user can read them.
+This is required for this model of using RSA keys to work on the server.
+If you don't do this and jump ahead to where we disable password login for SSH, your server could become inaccessible.

 Now, logout of the server and log back in as the ordinary user.
 You should not be prompted to type in a password.
 You should instead be prompted to enter the passphrase you used when creating the SSH key above.
 If you are prompted for a password rather than the passphrase you likely renamed your key files or specified a different name when you created them.
-Therefore, you must use the -i flag to tell SSH to use the proper identity file for this server like this:
+Therefore, you must use the `-i` flag to tell SSH to use the proper identity file for this server like this:

 ```bash
 $ ssh -i server_rsa your-username@173.255.241.203